 That’s great for punters, with masses of Thursday night football to enjoy and bet on, with kick-offs staggered too, meaning it’s easy to watch more than one game on the same evening.
 There is now more television coverage of the Europa League than ever before, so you really are spoiled for choice if you want to watch and bet on the EL.

-As with its “big brother” the Champions League, the Europa League offers 12 months of football action if you include the earliest rounds.
-In 2018 the draw for the preliminary rounds was made all the way back on the 12th June.
-That saw 14 minnows of European football, such as Wales’ Cefn Druids and Engordany from Andorra, play their first games of that year’s tournament the same month.
+As with its big brother the Champions League, the Europa League offers almost a year of football action if you include the earliest rounds.
+In 2020 the draw for the preliminary rounds was made all the way back on the 9th August but normally it is made in June.
+That saw 14 minnows of European football, such as Gibraltar’s Lincoln Red Imps and Barry Town United from Wales, play their first games of that year’s tournament the same month.